-Despite having lived and travelled in South America, Chile is a country that I had only ever flown through, and then a few years ago Sam showed me some pictures from his trip to San Pedro de Atacama and I was sold – I wanted to visit this arid landscape dotted with volcanoes and lagoons.
+Despite having lived and travelled in South America, Chile was a country that I had only ever flown through, and then a few years ago Sam showed me some pictures from his trip to San Pedro de Atacama and I was sold – I wanted to visit this arid landscape dotted with volcanoes and lagoons.
 It looked out of this world!

 El Tatio is a geyser field that sits at 4,320 meters above sea level and it has over 80 geysers scattered around the area.
 That makes El Tatio the highest geyser field in the entire world, as well as the third largest based on the number of active geysers.